 For this purpose, the Guarantee Support Agreement contains an intercreditor arrangement granting the CBC the right to (i) foreclose on the All-monies Security (or where applicable Fixed Security) without involvement of the relevant Originator and (ii) take recourse to the foreclosure proceeds prior to the relevant Originator.
 The Issuer has been advised that it is uncertain whether such arrangement is binding on the relevant Originator's liquidator or administrator in Dutch Insolvency Proceedings.
-However, the Issuer has also been advised that on the basis of articles 3:166, 3:168, 3:170 and 3:172 of the Dutch Civil Code there are good arguments to state that such arrangement is binding.
+However, the Issuer has also been advised that there are good arguments to state that such arrangement would be binding.
 Moreover, generally the above only becomes relevant in the event that each of the following conditions is met:

-- (a) the Borrower does not meet his secured obligations in full to either the Originator or the CBC, in particular because he is insolvent; - (b) the Originator is subject to a Dutch Insolvency Proceeding; and - (c) the proceeds of the Secured Property are insufficient to fully satisfy the secured receivables of the relevant Originator and the CBC.
+- (a) the Borrower does not meet his secured obligations in full to any of the Originators and the CBC, in particular because he is insolvent; - (b) the Originator is subject to a Dutch Insolvency Proceeding; and - (c) the proceeds of the Secured Property are insufficient to fully satisfy the secured receivables of the relevant Originator and the CBC.